GabrieleNunez/request-group/readme.md

-# Request Manager
+# Request Group

 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.png?v=101)](https://github.com/ellerbrock/typescript-badges/)

-Request Manager is a module for primarily [Node.js](https://nodejs.org/en/) environments and written in [TypeScript](https://www.typescriptlang.org/).
+Request Group is a module for primarily [Node.js](https://nodejs.org/en/) environments and written in [TypeScript](https://www.typescriptlang.org/).
 The entire purpose is to handle batch request of multiple kinds in a friendly and agnostic way.
-Included in this module are two basic classes called [FileRequest](https://github.com/GabrieleNunez/request-manager/blob/master/src/requests/file_request.ts) and [WebRequest](https://github.com/GabrieleNunez/request-manager/blob/master/src/requests/web_request.ts) to get the ball rolling in your project.
+Included in this module are two basic classes called [FileRequest](https://github.com/GabrieleNunez/request-group/blob/master/src/requests/file_request.ts) and [WebRequest](https://github.com/GabrieleNunez/request-group/blob/master/src/requests/web_request.ts) to get the ball rolling in your project.
 These class's are only basic and may not satisfy all your needs.
-If you are looking to expand or develop your own request type it would be wise to start by extending the [BaseRequest](https://github.com/GabrieleNunez/request-manager/blob/master/src/core/base_request.ts) or [BaseWebRequest](https://github.com/GabrieleNunez/request-manager/blob/master/src/core/base_web_request.ts).
-If you want to go deeper you can implement the [Request](https://github.com/GabrieleNunez/request-manager/blob/master/src/core/request.ts) interface entirely on your own.
+If you are looking to expand or develop your own request type it would be wise to start by extending the [BaseRequest](https://github.com/GabrieleNunez/request-group/blob/master/src/core/base_request.ts) or [BaseWebRequest](https://github.com/GabrieleNunez/request-group/blob/master/src/core/base_web_request.ts).
+If you want to go deeper you can implement the [Request](https://github.com/GabrieleNunez/request-group/blob/master/src/core/request.ts) interface entirely on your own.
 This module will of course work in a regular [Node.js](https://nodejs.org/en/) enviorment if that is your preference, but all examples and the preferred way to use this module is to use it with [TypeScript](https://www.typescriptlang.org/).
 All *.ds.ts files are included when building

 ## Installing and Building